About our data

 In 2020, we produced an algorithm that reduced tens of thousands of data points in IDMC’s database into a final IDP stock estimate per country.
 The script filtered the data into a variety of pre-defined scenarios (see figure below), as well as ensuring that no overestimation can occur (see figure below).
 The code was developed in collaboration with the Department of Statistics, University of Oxford, and funded by the Engineering and Physical Sciences Research Council (EPSRC) Impact Acceleration Account grant.

-Building on and guided by the 2020 methodology, in 2021 and 2022, our monitoring experts reviewed thousands of entries in IDMC’s database to provide a year-end IDP estimate per disaster event based on reported IDPs by data providers and destroyed housing information.
+Building on and guided by the 2020 methodology, since 2021, our monitoring experts reviewed thousands of entries in IDMC’s database to provide a year-end IDP estimate per disaster event based on reported IDPs by data providers and destroyed housing information.
 Our methodology remains a work in progress.

 Background